-UPDATE 4/9/18: This bill has not met legislative deadlines.
-While it is still possible that the bill could surface as an amendment in the remaining weeks of Session, it is unlikely.
+END OF SESSION UPDATE: The 2018 Minnesota Legislature adjourned on May 21st, and this bill did not meet legislative deadlines.
 Despite not getting traction this year, the fact that the bill was introduced shows that numerous state legislators would rather fund groups that actively dissuade women from abortion than clinics that provide medically accurate, comprehensive family planning services that help Minnesotans plan and space pregnancies.

 Wait, what?
 That’s right, proceeds from the license plates (which are subsidized by taxpayers, by the way) would fund groups that actively dissuade or intentionally mislead women about their reproductive health care options.

 Instead, we should be funding medically accurate efforts to reduce unplanned pregnancies.